PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/detailed-plan.md

 - **Details**:
   - Add a new field for 'date of joining' with appropriate data type.
   - Ensure existing records are not affected.
+  - Consider adding a migration script if necessary to handle existing records.
 - **Rationale**: To store the new field in the database.
 - **Addresses**: Ensures data persistence for the new field.

 ### 4. VALIDATION STRATEGY

-- The frontend will use a Material Design date picker to ensure valid date input.
+- The frontend will use a Material Design date picker to ensure valid date input and prevent future dates.
 - The backend will validate the date format and ensure it is not a future date.
 - The backend will enforce the requirement for the 'date of joining' field for new registrations.
+- Error messages will be displayed for invalid or missing 'date of joining' inputs.

 ### 5. INTEGRATION POINTS